-Tidal Music is one of several popular music services out there.
+Tidal is among the popular music streaming services out there.
 But should you be considering it over your usual?
 With over 60 million songs and 250,000+ videos on offer, you should give it a second look.
 But it’s not only the music and videos you can enjoy.
 Tidal also prides itself on offering true high fidelity sound.
 It’s not something you get to see elsewhere.

 - photo from PR Newswire